BethGriggs/nodejs-in-the-cloud/README.md

    rm -rf helm-master master.zip
 	```

 The provided Helm chart provides a number of configuration files, with the configurable values extracted into `chart/nodeserver/values.yaml`.
-In this file you provide the name of the Docker image to use, the number of replacates (instances) to deploy, etc.
+In this file you provide the name of the Docker image to use, the number of replicas (instances) to deploy, etc.

 Go ahead and modify the `chart/nodeserver/values.yaml` file to use your image, and to deploy 3 replicas: